On February 18, 1983 Lovesick Starring Dudley Moore and Elisabeth McGovern Premiered in Theaters

 * Nate Thurmond Was the First in 1974

-On February 18, 1987 President Reagan Met with Shamir (Israel's Prime Minister) in the Oval Office
+On February 18, 1987 President Reagan Met With Israel's Prime Minister Shamir in the Oval Office

 1989 - Wayne's World Made Its Debut on Saturday Night Live

-* Starring Michael Myers and Dana Carvey
+Starring: Michael Myers and Dana Carvey

 President Reagan